Stattek/rustii-gui/README.md

   - [ ] Perform check that image ends with ".png."
 - [ ] Allow for inputting of arguments to Rustii.
 - [ ] Make it prettier.
+  - [ ] Implementing the progress bar would be cool.